yuangao-tum/Riskaware-Scenario-analyse/README.md

 - The Arxiv version of the manuscript can be found here: [Paper](https://arxiv.org/abs/2502.02145)

 ## 2. Scenarios and Results
-- In `Scnearios`, you can find a collection of **100 XML scenario files** and the related simulation results called `Simulation_scenarios_with_FrenetixMotionPlanner` which are generated using the [Frenetix Motion Planner](https://github.com/TUM-AVS/Frenetix-Motion-Planner/tree/main) within the CommonRoad framework.
+- In `Scenarios`, you can find a collection of **100 XML scenario files** and the related simulation results called `Simulation_scenarios_with_FrenetixMotionPlanner`, which are generated using the [Frenetix Motion Planner](https://github.com/TUM-AVS/Frenetix-Motion-Planner/tree/main) within the CommonRoad framework.
-- In `Results`, you can find the comparison output of **response time across models and templates** and also the outputs for each scenario across models and templates.
+- In `Results`, you can find the comparison output of **response time across models and templates**, as well as the outputs for each scenario across models and templates.
+Notably, you can find a folder called `BEL Antwerp-1 14 T-1`, containing an XML file and simulation results for a **non-critical scenario**.
+Additionally, there is a **modified collision scenario** called `BEL Antwerp-1 14 T-1n`, which includes a modified XML file and corresponding simulation results.

 ## 3. Code
-- `Trajectory Collection` and `Safety Metrics Collection` are used to collect and caculate the related data for each template.
+- `Trajectory Collection` and `Safety Metrics Collection` are used to **collect and calculate** the related data for each template.
+- LLM codes will be updated soon

 ## Usage
 ### Step 1: Running the Scenarios